-Birmingham has included the provision for reduced engine taxiing in the UK Air Pilot entry for the Airport, and was the first UK airport to do so.
-This leads to a reduction in ground noise and also reduces emissions and lowers the fuel consumption of the aircraft.
+Birmingham has included the provision for reduced engine taxiing in the UK Air Pilot entry for the Airport and was the first UK airport to do so.
+This leads to a reduction in ground noise, a reduction in emissions and lowering the fuel consumption of the aircraft.